pushtorefresh/java-private-constructor-checker/README.md

 **Q**: Why would I want to test that constructor is private and that it throws exception??

-**A**: Because if you not the only developer in the project — others may change this (make constructor public, etc) and you may miss this on the code review because you are human).
+**A**: Because if you are not the only developer in the project — others may change this (make constructor public, etc) and you may miss this on the code review because you are human).

 **A2**: Because if you want to have as max code coverage as possible — you need to test even such unreacheable code.